White Paper

 Unlimited and aboveHeavy customization, more sandboxes, premium supportPaying the premium on users who do not need it

 Before a renewal, confirm which edition features your users rely on.
-If the advanced capabilities of a higher edition are used by a subset, a mixed deployment or a step down for some users can lower the per-user average without losing function.
+If the advanced capabilities of a higher edition are used by a subset, a mixed deployment or a step down for some users lowers the per-user average without losing function.

-Edition also governs platform limits that matter at scale, such as the number of custom objects, the volume of API calls, and the count of available sandboxes.
+Edition also governs platform limits that matter at scale: the number of custom objects, the volume of API calls, and the count of available sandboxes.
 A team pushing those limits has a real reason for a higher edition.
 A team comfortably inside them is paying for headroom it does not use.
-Check your actual consumption of these limits before you accept that a higher edition is necessary.
+Pull your actual consumption of these limits from the platform before you accept that a higher edition is necessary.

-User license types and who really needs full CRM
+3. User license types and the cost of giving everyone full CRM

 Not every user needs a full CRM license.
 Salesforce offers lighter license types that cost less and fit users who only touch part of the platform.
 Giving everyone the full license is the single most common avoidable cost in a Salesforce estate.